sjeon87/ns-3-dev/src/aodvv2/progress.md

 (8).
 Like 7, but node B send a packet to C, and after the route is cached, A sends a packet to C

 - Check that B replies with the cached route

+(9).
+Test to just print headers

+- create bunch of different types, serialize them, print and then deserialise